getify/You-Dont-Know-JS/scope-closures/apA.md

 }
 ```

 Notice how the `cache` and `otherData` variables are in the "private" section of the module layout?
 That's because I don't plan to expose them publicly.
-So I organize the module so they're located along side the other implementation details of the module.
+So I organize the module so they're located alongside the other implementation details of the module.

 But I've had a few rare cases where I needed the assignments of those values to happen *above*, before I declare the exported public API of the module.
 For instance: